cmsc-vcu/gamedev-fa2023-mp1-space-rat/README.md

 CMSC391/COAR463 Game Development - Minor Project 1

 A fun side scroller game in which you play as an atronaut rat and jump over obstacles to grab stars.
 Built in unity using custom visual assets and programmed in C#.
-Clone this repo and open it up in Unity or play the game online at https://play.unity.com/mg/other/project1-6-1.
+Play the game online at https://play.unity.com/mg/other/project1-6-1.

 Audio sources:
 -  https://stock.adobe.com/search/audio?k=452605839